DaemonLee/SpCQL-Decomp/README.md

 ## 12. Contact

-For questions or issues, please open an issue in this repository.
+For questions or issues, please open a GitHub Issue or contact: cuit.ldm66@gmail.com